Fostering a diverse and inclusive workplace

 Youths with special educational needs (SEN) and disabilities experience great difficulty breaking into the workplace.
 In Hong Kong, only 35.3% of people with disabilities are employed – in comparison to 71.2% with those without a disability.
 The combination of social bias, negative employer attitudes, and a lack of support means youths with SEN are often not given an equal opportunity to develop their skills and find meaningful employment.

-Partnering with secondary schools and various NGOs, ISS Hong Kong developed SHINE@ISS – a program offering training, career opportunities and mentoring support for youths with SEN.
+Partnering with secondary schools and various NGOs, ISS Hong Kong developed SHINE@ISS – a programme offering training, career opportunities and mentoring support for youths with SEN.

 Finding joy in helping others

-Shortly after joining ISS, Yiu was recognized for his work ethic and received compliments from his peers, supervisors and the client.
-After a year with ISS in the SHINE program, Yiu is more confident and his interpersonal skill have improved significantly.
+Shortly after joining ISS, Yiu was recognised for his work ethic and received compliments from his peers, supervisors and the client.
+After a year with ISS in the SHINE programme, Yiu is more confident and his interpersonal skill have improved significantly.
 His great efforts earned him a promotion and often he helps out with other teams and tasks.

 Yiu is just one of 15 youths that have been employed and enrolled in the SHINE@ISS programme, which first launched in 2019.
 A year on, more than half of these students are still working with ISS in various roles.